 Gates, 61, a well-known scholar, writer and educator who specializes in African-American history, films the introduction to each program in the rotunda of the society’s Boston office.

 "Skip actively engages us not only in research but also in finding potential stories to pursue," Simons explained.
 "Every case begins with genealogy, and one of our areas of expertise is the Great Migration."
-The period from 1620 to 1643 saw an influx of about 20,000 English men, women
+The period from 1620 to 1643 saw an influx of about 20,000 English men, women and children who crossed the Atlantic to settle New England.

 The society’s senior genealogist, Rhonda McClure, extensively researched the Sedgwick family going back to the 1600s, Simons added.
 According to the Sedgwick.com family history site, the first known ancestor was William Sedgwicke, born around 1556 in Woburn, Bed fordshire, England.